adedayo/reverse-shell/README.md

 ## I will use threat feeds to fingerprint all your command and control servers as well as certificates that may be used for TLS
 Good thinking, but this will not be a reliable or efficient method for detection.
 This is because the tool can be configured to communicate with any server of the attacker's choosing, so they can spin up a server anywhere in the world and install arbitrary certificates on it, and you are left chasing shadows

+# What is the solution?
+You might be wondering ...

 ## What then is a reliable way to defend against this threat?
 There are two strong controls that you can apply to mitigate this threat: